 Betasso Overlook is set on a gently sloping mountain site overlooking Betasso Preserve, an 1,100 acre biking and hiking nature preserve located in Boulder, Colorado.
 The composition of the structure sits in tune with the topography.
 The design is broken down into three connected “cabins” stepping down the gentle slope, overlooking the preserve.

-Betasso Overlook is under construction.
+Betasso Overlook is in design.

 Rendering | Notion Workshop